The Affordable Warmth Scheme targets low income households who experience the effects of fuel poverty and energy inefficiency.

 If you have concerns about the standard of work to your property or damaged occurs to your property while the work is being carried out you should raise your concerns directly with your contractor(s).
 The Housing Executive is not responsible for this work.

 If you are installing or replacing a central heating system you should be satisfied you are using a competent installer and where a gas boiler is put in you must use a registered Gas Safe Engineer.

 Private Sector Tenants

-If you rent your property from a private landlord, your landlord must:
+If you rent your property from a private landlord you may qualify for help through the Affordable Warmth Scheme but your landlord must:

-- agree to the measures being installed in the property
+- agree to the energy efficiency measures being installed in the property;

-- be registered with the Department’s Landlord Registration Scheme
+- be registered with the Department for Communities’ Landlord Registration Scheme; and

-- make a contribution of 50% of the total cost of energy efficiency improvements to their property.
+- make a 50% contribution to the total cost of the energy efficiency measures to improve their property.